vidit04/MNIST-Classification-model/README.md

     * Choice for number of layer in neural Network [0 or 1 or 2]
     * Choice for optimizer [SGD or Momentum]
-    * Choice for activation function inn hidden layers [Relu or sigmoid ]
+    * Choice for activation function in hidden layers [Relu or sigmoid ]
     * Choice for data normalization algorithm [Simple or Normal]
     * Choice for weights initialization algorithm [Gaussian or Xavier initialization]
     * Choice for implementing L1 regression Loss [y / n]